melezhik/sparrow-plugins/ssh-bulk-check/README.md

 # Localhost mode

-To run in localohost mode - without ssh, set host to `localhost`:
+To run in localhost mode - without ssh, set host to `localhost`:

     hosts => [ 'localhost' ]